- La empresa

 iCIMS maintains other privacy notices to address specific use cases applicable to iCIMS, which are available at the following locations:

-iCIMS, Inc. and its subsidiaries, iCIMS International, LLC, Jibe, Inc., TextRecruit, Inc., Opening HR Limited, EasyRecrue S.A.S., and Altru Labs, Inc. (collectively, “iCIMS,” “we,” or “us”), respects the privacy of its personnel (collectively, “employee(s) or “you”), and we are committed to protecting their respective personal data.
+iCIMS, Inc. and its subsidiaries, iCIMS International, LLC, Jibe, Inc., TextRecruit, Inc., Opening HR Limited, EasyRecrue S.A.S., Altru Labs, Inc., Candidate ID Ltd, and SkillSurvey, Inc. (collectively, “iCIMS,” “we,” or “us”), respects the privacy of its employees (collectively, “employee(s) or “you”), and we are committed to protecting their respective personal data.
 To that end, we have put together this Employee Privacy Notice (“Employee Privacy Notice”) to give you a better understanding of who we are and our practices with respect to the collection, use, disclosure, and retention of personal data obtained in connection with employment at iCIMS.

 Please take the time to read this Employee Privacy Notice and the related statements in their entirety to ensure you are fully informed.
 If you have any questions or concerns about our processing of your personal data, please contact us by using the contact details under the “Contact Information” heading below.

-This Employee Privacy Notice is a general guide on how iCIMS processes its personnel’ personal data.
-As such, personnel should be aware that data protection and privacy laws can vary in different jurisdictions where iCIMS operates and has personnel. iCIMS’ policy is to comply with applicable laws, including requirements in certain countries that iCIMS notify its personnel in that country of its personal data practices, and in some cases, obtain consent to those practices.
+This Employee Privacy Notice is a general guide on how iCIMS processes its employees’ personal data.
+As such, employees should be aware that data protection and privacy laws can vary in different jurisdictions where iCIMS operates and has employees. iCIMS’ policy is to comply with applicable laws, including requirements in certain countries that iCIMS notify its employees in that country of its personal data practices, and in some cases, obtain consent to those practices.

 Where applicable laws are stricter than the practices described in this Employee Privacy Notice, iCIMS has adopted specific privacy practices in those locations to satisfy those stricter requirements.

-As further described below, we collect several types of personal data from personnel, such as the following:
+As further described below, we collect several types of personal data from employees, such as the following:

 We may also collect certain demographic data that qualifies as sensitive personal data, such as race, ethnicity, sexual orientation, and disability to help us understand the diversity of our workforce.
 When collected, this sensitive personal data is generally done so on a voluntary consensual basis.

-Most often, the personal data we collect from personnel is collected from them directly.
-In some cases, we may collect personal data about personnel from third parties; for example, when we perform background screening checks that are necessary for the role to be performed by the employee.
+Most often, the personal data we collect from employees is collected from them directly.
+In some cases, we may collect personal data about employees from third parties; for example, when we perform background screening checks that are necessary for the role to be performed by the employee.
 In most circumstances, we will get your permission before we collect personal data about you from a third party.

 If we ask you to provide any other personal data not described above, then the personal data we will ask you to provide, and the reasons why we ask you to provide it, will be made clear to you at the point we collect it.
 If we ask you to provide personal data that we consider to be mandatory for us to administer your employment relationship, we will inform you of such at the time of collection.
 In addition, we will also inform you of the consequences for not providing us with the mandatory personal data.

-iCIMS uses personnel’ personal data that it collects primarily for the purposes of managing its employment relationship with its personnel, along with other legitimate, business purposes.
+iCIMS uses employees’ personal data that it collects primarily for the purposes of managing its employment relationship with its employees, along with other legitimate, business purposes.
 Such uses include:

 If we ask you to provide personal data to comply with a legal requirement or to perform a contract with you, we will make this clear at the relevant time and let you know whether the provision of your personal data is mandatory or not (as well as the possible consequences if you do not provide it).
 Similarly, if we collect and use your personal data in reliance on our legitimate interests (or those of a third party) that are not listed above, we will make clear to you at the relevant time what those legitimate interests are.
 If you have questions about or need further information concerning the legal basis on which we collect and use your personal data, please contact us using the contact details provided in the “Contact Information” section below.

 iCIMS physically and electronically monitors its offices, information technology systems, and corporate network for specific, lawful purposes.
 Where permitted by applicable law, iCIMS may monitor or record activities that involve employee personal data.
-For example, we may monitor personnel’ activity and presence in our offices with badge readers, sign-in technology, and surveillance cameras, or we may monitor or record personnel’ activity on our information technology systems and corporate network, such as internet traffic, website filtering, email communications, or systems accessed.
-We generally conduct monitoring to protect our personnel, authorized visitors, and property, and to prevent unauthorized access to our offices.
+For example, we may monitor employees’ activity and presence in our offices with badge readers, sign-in technology, and surveillance cameras, or we may monitor or record employees’ activity on our information technology systems and corporate network, such as internet traffic, website filtering, email communications, or systems accessed.
+We generally conduct monitoring to protect our employees, authorized visitors, and property, and to prevent unauthorized access to our offices.

 In addition, iCIMS may carry out monitoring for other purposes such as: